 “Come on, we can share THAT ONE,” I gave him a wink with a giggle.

 No cohabitation was ‘allowed’ before wedding bells – that ‘cultural’ notion puzzled me the most.
-After all, no one would be getting a new dress or a new suit before trying it first.
+After all, no one would be getting a new dress or a new suit without trying it first.
 Why were we forced to make important decisions in our lives after having just a few dates?
 How much can you learn about another person if all your ‘shared’ experiences are limited to a movie and a few ice-creams?

 THAT ONE fell into that trap herself with a quick marriage at the age of 19 that ended up in an even quicker divorce and a long spell of solo-parenting.
 No way she would fall for any of these “cultural” notions again.